Principal Investigator of SEAL Lab

 Ben Srivastava, MD

 Ben Srivastava worked in the SEAL lab as a PGY4 psychiatry resident at Wash U, from 2017-2018, learning the basics of neuroimaging and working on the functional connectivity of the human amygdala in highly sampled subjects from the Dosenbach Lab (https://dosenbachlab.wustl.edu/).
 Working in the SEAL lab was Ben’s first experience with neuroimaging, and he absolutely loved it.
-Currently Ben is a clinical and research fellow in Substance Use Disorders at Columbia University Medical Center/New York State Psychiatric Institute.
-He is currently working under Chad’s long-time friend and colleague, Dr. Gaurav Patel (https://pateldsclab.net/), applying the techniques he learned in the SEAL lab to look at subcortical-cortical resting state functional connectivity as a predictor of relapse in substance use disorders.
+Ben went onto a clinical and research fellow in Substance Use Disorders at Columbia University Medical Center/New York State Psychiatric Institute.
+He was working under Chad’s long-time friend and colleague, Dr. Gaurav Patel (https://pateldsclab.net/), applying the techniques he learned in the SEAL lab to look at subcortical-cortical resting state functional connectivity as a predictor of relapse in substance use disorders.

 Qiongru Yu, M.Ed